victor-m-p/markdown-cv/index.md

 ## Publications

 `2023`
+__Poulsen, V. M., & DeDeo, S. (2023).
+Inferring Cultural Landscapes with the Inverse Ising Model.
+Entropy, 25(2), 264.__ </br>
+The article presents extensions and improvements to the Minimum Probability Flow (MPF) algorithm to approximate the inverse Ising model, and features a case-study on the Database of Religious History (DRH).

 __Cognitive Attractors and the Cultural Evolution of Religion__ </br>
 Research article submitted to the Cognitive Science Society conference (CogSci23).
-The article is currently in review.
-The article extends on the case-study reported in 'Inferring Cultural Landscapes with the Inverse Ising Model', and presents approaches to model cultural attractors and cultural evolution using Glauber dynamics.
+The article extends on the case-study reported in Poulsen and DeDeo (2023), and approaches to cultural evolution using Glauber dynamics.

-`2023`
-__Inferring Cultural Landscapes with the Inverse Ising Model__ </br>
-Research article published in Entropy as first author with prof. Simon DeDeo (https://doi.org/10.3390/e25020264).
-The article presents extensions and improvements to the Minimum Probability Flow (MPF) algorithm to approximate the inverse Ising model, and features a case-study on the Database of Religious History (DRH).

 <!-- ### Footer

-Last updated: November 2022 -->
+Last updated: March 2023 -->